Competent Kids, Caring Communities

 Evidence of effectiveness

-Results from a quasi-experimental study (published in 2005) supported the longitudinal effectiveness of Competent Kids, Caring Community Program for elementary school students.
-This evaluation included 119 students in grade 4 (White = 37%, Asian American = 19%, Hispanic/Latinx= 19%,; FRPL = 52-63%).
-This evaluation found students who participated in grade 4 showed improvements in mathematics grades, teacher-reported social and emotional behavior (i.e., attention and concentration, social and emotional competence, lack of aggression), self-reported self-efficacy, and problem solving skills compared to students in the control group (outcomes were assessed in grade 5 and 6, 1 and 2 years after pre-test respectively while controlling for outcome pre-test).
+Results from a quasi-experimental evaluation (published in 2005) supported the longitudinal effectiveness of Competent Kids, Caring Community Program for elementary school students.
+This evaluation included 119 students in grade 4 (37% white, 19% Asian/Asian American, 19% Hispanic/Latinx; 52-63% free or reduced-price lunch (FRPL)).
+This evaluation found students who participated in grade 4 showed improvements in mathematics grades, teacher-reported social and emotional behavior (i.e., attention and concentration, social and emotional competence, lack of aggression), self-reported self-efficacy, and problem solving skills compared to students in the control group (outcomes were assessed in grades 5 and 6, one and two years after pre-test respectively while controlling for outcome pre-test).

 /